 THE ONES TO WATCH

-A: Where were you born?
-What is it like there?
+AM: Where were you born?

 are from everywhere.
 Artists, Actors & FilmMakers, Photographers, Models, Fashion Designers, from L.A, Tokyo, Moscow, London, Shanghai, Bucharest, Bangkok, Milan, NewYorkCity, Seoul, Paris, Zurich, Madrid, Berlin, or Beijing...
 Aserican believe in a true International Culture & Fashion Magazine.